psudeep/notes_flutter_app/README.md

 - `settings_screen.dart`: Screen widget for app settings.
 - `note_item.dart`: Widget file for displaying a single note item.
 - `main.dart`: Entry point of your Flutter app.

+### hot reload

+To relaunch your Flutter app in the emulator after making code changes, you have a few options:

+- Hot Reload: If you're making small changes and want to see them reflected in the running app without restarting it, you can use hot reload.
+Simply save your changes in the code editor, and then press the "R" key twice in your terminal or press the hot reload button in your IDE.
+- Stop and Restart: If you've made significant changes or if hot reload isn't working as expected, you can stop the currently running app and restart it.
+You can do this by pressing "Ctrl+C" in your terminal to stop the running Flutter process, and then running flutter run again.
+- Rerun: If you want to ensure a clean build and start the app from scratch, you can use the flutter run command again without stopping the current process.
+This will rebuild and rerun the app.